Kevin Michael Richardson

 Kevin Michael Richardson (born October 25, 1964) is an American actor.
 Known for his distinctively deep voice, he has mostly voiced villainous characters in animation and video games.
-In film, Richardson voiced Goro in Mortal Kombat (1995) and Mortal Kombat Legends: Scorpion's Revenge (2020), Captain Gantu in the Lilo & Stitch franchise, and Deus Ex Machina in The Matrix Revolutions (2003).
+In film, Richardson voiced Goro in Mortal Kombat (1995) and Mortal Kombat Legends: Scorpion's Revenge (2020), Captain Gantu in the Lilo & Stitch franchise, Mr. Gus from Uncle Grandpa, Deus Ex Machina in The Matrix Revolutions (2003), and Shnitzel in Chowder.
 He has also voiced characters on Seth MacFarlane's shows Family Guy, The Cleveland Show, and American Dad!, as well as several characters on Matt Groening's shows The Simpsons and Futurama.

 Richardson voiced various characters in shows based on DC Comics properties, including the Joker in The Batman (for which he received two Daytime Emmy Award nominations) and Trigon, Mammoth, and See-More in both Teen Titans and Teen Titans Go!.
 Additionally, he played Antauri in Super Robot Monkey Team Hyperforce Go!, Oroku Saki/the Shredder in the 2012 series of Teenage Mutant Ninja Turtles, Bulkhead from Transformers: Prime, and Stump Smash and Tree Rex in the Skylanders video game series.
-His other notable roles include F Is for Family, Barney Rubble in The Flintstones: On the Rocks, the Mauler Twins and Monster Girl in Invincible, and Chairman Alonzo Drek in the video game Ratchet & Clank.
+His other notable roles include F Is for Family, Barney Rubble in The Flintstones: On the Rocks, the Mauler Twins and Monster Girl in Invincible, and Chairman Drek in the video game Ratchet & Clank.

 Early life

-Richardson was born to Jamaican immigrant parents on October 25, 1964, in the Bronx, New York City.
-He is the youngest of 5 siblings.He was inspired to become an actor as a child by Flip Wilson, James Earl Jones and Laurence Olivier.
+Kevin Michael Richardson was born to Jamaican immigrant parents on October 25, 1964, in the Bronx, New York City.
+He is the youngest of 5 siblings.He was inspired to become an actor as a child by watching Flip Wilson, James Earl Jones and Laurence Olivier.
 Richardson attended St Francis Preparatory School in Pennsylvania and was selected for the National Foundation on the Arts and the Humanities in 1982.
 He earned a Bachelor of Fine Arts in theater from Syracuse University in 1988.